For more information related to homeless education: California Department of Education - Homeless Education

 Eligible children have the right to:

-• If the school district believes that the school you select is not in the best interest of your children, then the district must provide you with a written explanation of its position and inform you of your right to appeal its decision.
+- If the school district believes that the school you select is not in the best interest of your children, then the district must provide you with an explanation of its position and inform you of your right to appeal its decision.

-• If you believe your children may be eligible, contact the local liaison to find out what services and support may be available.
-There also may be support available for your preschool-age children.
+- If you believe your children may be eligible, contact the local liaison to find out what services and support may be available.

 Source: National Center for Homeless Education (NCHE)